 Sister Grace Malaney

-My family was not Catholic.
 My parents came from a Baptist background, but we did not participate in a formal church.
 I was the youngest and had a brother and a sister.
-When I was ready for second grade, my parents (mostly my mother because my father was serving in the U.S. Navy during WWII) decided to send me and my older sister to a Catholic grade school, as it had a really good reputation.
+When I was ready for second grade, my parents decided to send me and my older sister to a Catholic grade school, as it had a really good reputation.
 The minute I saw my teacher, a Dominican Sister in full habit, I decided that I wanted to be a sister too.
-My sister also started in Catholic school, and after a couple years when she was in the seventh grade, asked if she could be baptized a Catholic.
+After a couple years, my sister asked if she could be baptized a Catholic.
 My parents were ok with that, so she entered the Church.
-I remember being envious of her new white rosary and pearl-covered First Communion Prayerbook with golden-edged pages!

-When my father got out of the U.S. Navy in 1946 after World War II, we moved to California.
-I attended Catholic schools in Hawthorne, Lennox, Inglewood, and then in Los Angeles which was staffed by Franciscans.
-By this time, I was in the fifth grade.
-One day, my teacher asked if anyone wanted to become a Catholic.
+When my father got out of the U.S. Navy in 1946, we moved to California.
+I attended Catholic schools in Hawthorne, Lennox, Inglewood, and then in Los Angeles, which was staffed by Franciscans.
+One day my teacher asked if anyone wanted to become a Catholic.
 I was the only one who raised a hand.
-I think it was a set-up.
 Then we moved again.
-At the new school in Los Angeles, I asked for baptism again.
-I asked my parents if I could take special instructions on Saturdays in order to be baptized.
+At the new school in Los Angeles, I asked my parents if I could take special instructions on Saturdays in order to be baptized.
 They explained that it was my decision and would become my responsibility to do all that the Church asked.
-So when I was 11 years old, I became a Catholic, and would attend Mass every Sunday by myself, because my sister had moved back to Kansas City.
-My brother had joined the Air Force.
+So when I was 11 years old, I became a Catholic and attended Mass every Sunday by myself because my sister had moved back to Kansas City.

-Soon after that, we moved back to the Kansas City area, and I finished grade school with Sisters of St. Joseph as my teachers, and then attended a high school taught by Benedictines.
-I was very shy and switching to so many different elementary schools had made me even more so.
+Soon after that, we returned to the Kansas City area, and I finished grade school with the Sisters of St. Joseph as my teachers and then attended a high school taught by Benedictines.
+I was very shy, and switching to so many different elementary schools had made me even more so.
 I didn’t know when I was ever going to share with anyone my desire to become a sister.

-So I devised this plan: during my freshman year, I would pray about it; during my sophomore year, I would share my desire in confession to a priest; during junior year, I would tell one of my Benedictine teachers, and during my senior year, I would tell my parents.
-Well, thoughts about my vocation stayed with me during those four years, but I got to the end of my senior year and I had taken only the first step in my plan.
+So I devised this plan: during my freshman year, I would pray about it; during my sophomore year, I would share my desire in confession to a priest; during junior year, I would tell one of my Benedictine teachers; and during my senior year, I would tell my parents.
+Thoughts about my vocation stayed with me during those four years, but I got to the end of my senior year and had taken only the first step in my plan.
 I had prayed a lot.
-In late May, the school band of which I was a member – I played the slide trombone – took a field trip to Atchison, Kansas to play and march at the monastery of Benedictine women called Mount St. Scholastica.
-After our performance, a sister approached me, Sister Mary David who taught at my high school, but whom I had never had as a teacher, and asked if I wanted to go see the Mother Superior about entering the convent.
+In late May, the school band of which I was a member took a field trip to Atchison, Ks, to play and march at Mount St. Scholastica.
+After our performance, Sister Mary David, who taught at my high school, approached me and asked if I wanted to go see the Mother Superior about entering the convent.
 I replied “Yes” without any hesitation.
 Dressed in my band uniform and carrying my slide trombone, I had my interview with Mother Alfred, and she said I could come on June 13, less than a month away!

 I went home and that night told my parents what I wanted to do.
-They asked if I was sure and I said yes.
 They told me that they wanted me to be happy, and if that was what I really wanted to do, it would bring happiness to them also.
 So I entered the Benedictine community of Mount St. Scholastica on June 13, 1953.
 I was 16, but just a month from turning 17.

 In my religious life, I have taught in primary, middle, secondary, and college levels.
-Also I served in Brazil as a missionary for about 8 years.
-I am now living at our home monastery in Atchison and help serve in the Business Office among other tasks assigned to me.
+I also served in Brazil as a missionary for about 8 years.
+I am now living at the monastery in Atchison and help serve in the business office as well as do other tasks assigned to me.

 What I love the most about this life in community is praying together at our morning and evening prayer.